floatingpointsoftware/stylist/README.md

 ## Theme inheritance

 Themes can have parent themes.
 What does this mean?
 It means that you can request a view, and Stylist will first look to the child theme that you have activated, and work its way up a tree.
 This is really great if you like a particular theme but want to customise just a single view file.

+Themes can also inherit stylesheets.
+In order to do this, a child theme must have a stylesheet name that is identical to its parent.
+If this is the case, then the parent CSS file will be loaded first, followed by the child's css theme.
+This makes it very easy to create
+"skins" for themes.

 ### Defining a parent